nickjackolaisen/BusinessInitiaitive/_posts/corporations/2024-03-26-shareholder_vs_stockholder.md

 Another notable case is <a href="https://theconversation.com/engine-no-1s-big-win-over-exxon-shows-activist-hedge-funds-joining-fight-against-climate-change-159983" target="_blank">Engine No. 1's campaign against ExxonMobil</a>.

-In 2021, this small hedge fund successfully replaced three ExxonMobil board members with its own candidates, advocating for a more aggressive approach to addressing climate change and transitioning to cleaner energy sources.
+In 2021, this small hedge fund successfully replaced three ExxonMobil board members with its candidates, advocating for a more aggressive approach to addressing climate change and transitioning to cleaner energy sources.

 For investors interested in shareholder activism, resources like the Shareholder Rights Group provide information on how to engage in activist campaigns and advocate for change within companies.